zhahui/kasisto-server-api/api-overview.md

     "cd","checking","credit_card","heloc","ira","investment","loc","loan","money_market","mortgage","overdraft_protection”,
     "sloc","savings","wire","unspecified".

-2) The field "payment_due_date" in response should be in "yyyy-MM-dd’T’HH:mm:ss.SSSZ” Date format.
+2) The field "payment_due_date" in response should be in "yyyy-MM-dd” Date format.

 3) If there is no meta then pass empty array.